Chocolate Sauce for Ice Cream That Goes Hard – Magic Shell Recipe

 How to Use Your Hardening Chocolate Sauce

-• Creative Uses: You can also use it as a dip for fruit, skewers, layers in parfaits, or swirl into a milkshake.
+• Creative Uses: Dip for fruit, skewers, layers in parfaits, or swirl into a milkshake.
 For example, if you dip fruits and banana slices in it, it will create a delicious treat.
-And not just bananas, you can also use other fruits like apples, or even you can blend it with a milkshake to create a rich, indulgent chocolate swirl.

 Even the best recipes can run into minor issues.
 Here’s how to fix common chocolate sauce problems to ensure perfect results every time.